buildkite/docker-buildkite-agent/README.md

 docker run -it --privileged -e DIND=true -e BUILDKITE_AGENT_TOKEN=xxx buildkite/agent:ubuntu-docker
 ```

-If you simply want to use the docker client in a docker image, you can drop the `DIND` environment and the `--privileged` flag.
+If you simply want to use the docker client in a docker image, you can drop the `DIND` environment variable and the `--privileged` flag.

+You can specify arguments for the inner Docker daemon using the `DOCKER_DAEMON_ARGS`, for example `-e DOCKER_DAEMON_ARGS="-s overlay"`

 ## Adding Hooks